Israel strikes southern Gaza and orders new evacuation as Palestinian death toll climbs past 50,000

 Israeli Defense Minister Israel Katz said the new body would be “subject to Israeli and international law” and coordinate "passage by land, sea and air to the destination countries.”

-Palestinian men, women and children could be seen walking along a dirt road and carrying their belongings in their arms, a recurring scene in a war that has forced most of Gaza's population to flee within the territory, often multiple times.
+Palestinian men, women and children could be seen walking along a dirt road and carrying their belongings, a recurring scene in a war that has forced most of Gaza's population to flee within the territory, often multiple times.

 “It’s displacement under fire,” said Mustafa Gaber, a local journalist who left Tel al-Sultan with his family.
 In a video call, he said hundreds of people were fleeing as tank and drone fire echoed nearby.
 “There are wounded people among us.
 The situation is very difficult,” he said.